worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 ### Watch the working proof of concept for a decentralized, open-source Google Earth clone 🥳🥳🥳 Made with GUN JS and CesiumJS 🥰🙏(this repo is made from that POC) https://twitter.com/peace_engine/status/1615317374009511937
 <br>

+# Prologue for METAVERSE-DAO DEVS
+Hi fellow developers,

+I would like to offer an opportunity for you to continue doing what you do best - contributing to various libraries such as iris, cesium, gun, webtorrent, and other p2p, security, privacy, and spatial libraries that we use regularly.
+Your contributions will be automatically integrated into METAVERSE-DAO, a platform where we can collaborate and bring ideas from the lab to practice together.
+Think of it like a dev hop-on hop-off concept with no strings attached.

+I have discovered many Github repositories that, if bootstrapped, can provide incredible decentralization features.
+However, they often remain unused, collecting dust and waiting to be utilized for their intended purpose.

+Can you imagine anything better than an open-source, multipleProtocols based metaverse as a decentralized playground for developers?
+I know I can't!

+Thank you in advance for contributing to your favorite libraries, and feel free to contact me anytime.

+Best regards, Bo
+<br><br>

 # [QUICKSTART FOR CODING DEVS (jump to Quickstart)](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/README.md#quickstart-for-components-and-dapps-the-decentralized-back-end)

 ### This project is built using the JAMstack, which stands for Javascript, API, and Markup (HTML and CSS).